okyeron/fates/install/norns/Norns_install_instructions_1.5.md

 ### Testing the ssd1322 OLED
-Now we're going to test the display.
+Now we're going to test the OLED display.
 If your soldering is fine and if the kernel has been built correctly, you should see the console displayed on the OLED screen but first we need to do this :

+    ssh we@norns.local
     sudo modprobe fbtft_device custom name=fb_ssd1322 width=128 height=64 speed=16000000 gpios=reset:4,dc:17
     con2fbmap 1 1